6arek212/moon-task/readme.md

     npm i

 <br/>
-to run redis on docker
+to run redis on docker or change the redis host/port in the configs/index.ts file

     docker-compose up -d